Tim Drake: Costumes

 Tim Drake's original Robin costume had a red torso, yellow stitching and belt, black boots, green short sleeves, gloves, and pants.
-He wore a cape that was black on the outside and yellow on the inside.
+He wore a cape made of Kevlar and Nomex that was black on the outside and yellow on the inside.
 This costume was different from that of his predecessors in that it provided increased protection with an armored tunic and gorget, long boots, an emergency "R" shuriken on his chest in addition to the traditional batarangs and a collapsible bo staff as the character's primary weapon.

-Following Infinite Crisis and 52, Tim Drake modified his costume to favor a mostly red and black color scheme in tribute to his best friend, Superboy (Kon-El), who died fighting Earth-Prime's Superboy.
+Following Infinite Crisis and 52, Tim Drake modified his costume to favor a mostly red and black color scheme in tribute to his friend Superboy (Kon-El), who died fighting Earth-Prime's Superboy.
 This Robin costume had a red torso, long sleeves, and pants, with a cape that was black on the outside and yellow on the inside.
 It also had yellow stitching and a matching belt, a black domino mask, gloves, and boots.
+It bears a striking resemblance to Bob Kane's unused design for Batman.

 Tim Drake resumed the motif of a red and black costume when he took on the identity of the Red Robin.
 The Red Robin costume consisted of a long-sleeved red tunic, along with black boots, tights, gloves, cape, and cowl.
 It also included a black-and-gold utility belt that carries Drake's weaponry, such as his bo staff and throwing discs.
 After Drake's confrontation with Ra's al Ghul in Red Robin #12, the costume was slightly altered with spiked gauntlets, a cropped tunic, and a new utility belt.

 The theme of a red and black costume continued in 2011 with Tim Drake's New 52 Red Robin outfit.
 The costume was altered considerably, as it was a single-piece red and black costume, with assorted belts on his waist and legs.
 The full cowl was replaced with a black domino mask, similar to his previous two Robin costume designs.
 His chest harness was attached to a set of rocket-powered wings, designed by Virgil Hawkins a.k.a.
 Static, that allow the Red Robin the ability to fly.
 He continued to use his bo staff and other assorted equipment.